Essential Liberty (Part 1)

 Publisher’s Note: This essay is the first of a two-part seminal treatise on constitutional Rule of Law.
 (Read “Essential Liberty Part 2”.)
 This essay is published as the introduction to our Essential Liberty Project Constitution booklets.
 The mission of the “Essential Liberty Project” is to support the restoration of constitutional integrity and Rule of Law.
-Our objective is to distribute millions of Essential Liberty booklets to students, grassroots organizations, civic clubs, political alliances, military and public service personnel, professional associations, etc. As a primer on Liberty, “endowed by our Creator” as codified by our Founders in our Declaration of Independence, and by extension, in our U.S. Constitution, these booklets have a proven record as an outstanding resource for Patriots of all ages.
+Our objective is to distribute millions of Essential Liberty booklets to students, grassroots organizations, civic clubs, political alliances, military and public service personnel, professional associations, etc. As a primer on Liberty, “endowed by their Creator” as codified by our Founders in our Declaration of Independence, and by extension, in our U.S. Constitution, these booklets have a proven record as an outstanding resource for Patriots of all ages.
 Please support the Essential Liberty Project at our sponsorship page, or by purchasing Essential Liberty Guides from The Patriot Post Shop.
 Link to the official page of the Essential Liberty Project, for more information and to affirm or reaffirm your oath to support and defend our Constitution.

 Sons of Liberty – The Fight for Freedom

 “The tree of liberty must be refreshed from time to time with the blood of patriots and tyrants.” –Thomas Jefferson

 On December 16th, 1773, “rebels” from Boston, members of a secret organization of American Patriots called the Sons of Liberty, boarded three East India Company ships and threw 342 chests of tea into Boston Harbor.
 This iconic event, in protest of oppressive taxation and tyrannical rule, is immortalized as “The Boston Tea Party.”